metatypedev/metatype/website/src/pages/legal/terms.md

 Agreement.
 Company may remove any item of User Content if it violating this Agreement, at any time and without prior notice.

-## 7. Links To Third-Party Websites
+## 7. Links to third party websites

 This Site may contain links to third-party websites that are not owned or controlled by Company.
 Company assumes no responsibility for the content, terms